 The American Heart Association (AHA) recommends eating a variety fish (particularly fatty fish) at least two times per week.
 Consider adding salmon, sardines, trout, herring, tuna, or mackerel to your weekly meal plan.

 It is thought that Americans consume more omega-6s fatty acids (from vegetable oils, nuts, and seeds) than omega-3s fatty acids.
 Many healthcare professionals believe bringing these two essential fatty acids into better balance is a good idea for overall health.
 But don’t do this by cutting back on healthy omega-6 fats.
-Instead, add some extra omega-3s to support a long-term healthy and active lifestyle.
+Instead, add some extra omega-3s to support a long-term healthy, and active lifestyle.

 Remember, growing babies cannot produce their own DHA efficiently, so babies depend on their mothers to get DHA.
-Therefore, a mother’s DHA reserve continues to decrease during pregnancy as her DHA transfers from her to her baby.
+Therefore, a mother’s DHA reserve decrease during pregnancy as her DHA transfers from her to her baby.

 How Omega-3 Fatty Acids Benefit Your Health